 Why Asian hornets are bad news for British bees

-Asian hornets have been seens across Britain in the last two years.
+Asian hornets have been seen in Britain since 2016.
 Hornets are the largest members of the wasp family Vespidae and this predatory species could have a devastating impact on British honeybees.

-Dr Gavin Broad, a wasp expert at the Museum, explains why British beekeepers are concerned about the Asian hornet (Vespa velutina), a species that first arrived in Britain in 2016.
+Dr Gavin Broad, a wasp expert at the Museum, explains why British beekeepers are concerned about the Asian hornet (Vespa velutina).

 Report Asian hornet sightings